Robert Thomas (ice hockey): Professional

 Prior to the 2019–20 season, Thomas underwent surgery to repair a tendon in his left wrist.
 He was eventually medically cleared to play and was once again named to the Blues' opening night roster.
 Leading up to opening night, Thomas was expected to have a breakout season and a "Smooth sophomore season" in the top six.
 Although the NHL suspended play due to COVID-19, Thomas placed fifth on the team in goals per game and first with primary assists.
 During the pause in play, Thomas captained a league-wide Fortnite tournament for charity with teammates Vince Dunn and Jordan Kyrou.
 Together, they finished in second place and donated $50,000 to the St. Louis Children's Hospital, $25,000 to the St. Louis Area Foodbank, and $25,000 to muscular dystrophy research.

-On September 21, 2021, Thomas signed a two-year, $5.6 million contract with the Blues.
+Thomas began the shortened 2020–21 season strong by tallying one goal and five assists for six points through the first 12 games of the season.
+However, he suffered a thumb injury on February 6, 2021, and was expected to be sidelined for 4–6 weeks.
+Thomas returned to the Blues' lineup for their game against the Golden Knights on March 22, 2021, over a month after his initial injury.
+He was a minus-1 in 13:26 minutes of ice time as the Blues fell 5–1.
+However, his return was shortlived as he suffered a lower body injury during a game against the Minnesota Wild on April 10.
+He subsequently missed four games before rejoining the Blues on April 23.
+Thomas signed a two-year, $5.6 million contract extension with the Blues on September 21, 2021.

 On July 13, 2022, Thomas signed an eight-year, $65 million extension with the Blues.

 International play

 As a citizen of Canada, Thomas has competed for the Canadian national junior team in various tournaments since 2015.
 During his rookie season with the London Knights, Thomas was released by the team to allow him to compete with the Canadian national junior team at the 2015 World U-17 Hockey Challenge.
-He played in six games and recorded one point for Team Canda White as they clinched a gold medal.
+He played in six games and recorded one point for Team Canada White as they clinched a gold medal.

 On June 20, 2017, Thomas was selected to attend the Canada men's national junior ice hockey team U20 Team Summer Development Camp prior to the 2018 World Junior Ice Hockey Championships.
 Playing alongside fellow Blues prospect Jordan Kyrou, Thomas helped Canada clinch a gold medal after a 3–1 win against the Sweden men's national junior ice hockey team.